jasonliang-dev/jasonliang-dev.github.io/src/coroutines.md

 end
 ```

-Unlike the previous coroutine example where the state of velocity disappeared,
-the data moved from living inside the object to living as local variables
+Look at how the data moved from living inside the object to living as local
-in the `co_update` function.
-No more does the programmer have to deal with
+variables in the `co_update` function.
+No more does the programmer have to deal
-variables that are defined far away from where they are being used.
-Not to
+with variables defined far away from where they are being used, or think about
-mention that the function reads in a clear step by step fashion.
-It's very easy
+jumping around switch/case or if statements.
+It's easy to add additional
-to add additional behaviour.
-Imagine that the object shoots a second spirl of
+behaviour.
+Imagine that the object shoots another spiral of bullets after
-bullets after shooting the ring.
-With coroutines, you can copy and paste the
+shooting the ring.
+With coroutines, you can copy and paste the spiral shooting
-spirl shooting code and it's done.
-With the previous version, you might add a
+code.
+With the previous version, you might add a new state `shoot3`, or keep
-new `shoot3` state, or keep track of the number of times `shoot1` has been
+track of the number of times `shoot1` has been visited.
+Neither solution sounds
-visited.
-Neither solution sounds pleasant to me (but then again, maybe I missed
+pleasant to me (but then again, maybe I missed something).
-something).

-Up until now I failed to acknowledge the existance of `repeat_for`.
+Until now, I failed to acknowledge the existence of `repeat_for`.
 This is a
 function that keeps track of the time elapsed.
 It keeps returning true until
-the threshold is met:
+the timer meets the threshold:

 ```lua
 g_time = 0